Atlanta, Georgia Injury Lawyer

 Atlanta is a dynamic and vibrant town.
 However, because of it is home to so many major interstates, highways and surface streets, Atlanta residents are vulnerable to being victims in tractor trailer accidents and auto accidents.

 If you have been seriously injured in a car wreck, motorcycle accident, boating mishap or tractor-trailer accident near Atlanta, Georgia or in Fulton County, please call Charles Scholle.
-He has an office near the Perimeter on Glenlake Parkway, in Buckhead and in Duluth (Google map to office), and he serves clients throughout Metro Atlanta and the state of Georgia.
+He has an office near the Perimeter on Glenlake Parkway, in Midtown and in Duluth (Google map to office), and he serves clients throughout Metro Atlanta and the state of Georgia.
 To talk more about your case at a free, confidential consultation, please contact the firm online, email, or call 866-972-5287 or, in Atlanta, 770-717-5100.

 Atlanta Police Department 404-546-2374